Zura Karuhimbi: Later life

-After the genocide, Karuhimbi stated that she was a Christian and that her witchcraft activities were only a means of deterring attack.
+After the genocide, Karuhimbi stated that she was a practising muslim and that her witchcraft activities were only a means of deterring attack.
 In 2006 she was awarded Rwanda's Campaign Against Genocide Medal by President Paul Kagame.
 Karuhimbi subsequently wore the medal at all times, placing it beneath her pillow whilst she slept.
 In her later years she continued to live in the same house she had used to shelter refugees despite it crumbling with age.
 Poverty-stricken, she was cared for by a niece.
 Karuhimbi died at her home on 17 December 2018.